pnhowe/MCP/README.rst

 then::

-  su postgres -c "echo \"CREATE ROLE packrat WITH PASSWORD 'mcp' NOSUPERUSER NOCREATEDB NOCREATEROLE LOGIN;\" | psql" su postgres -c "createdb -O mcp mcp" /usr/lib/mcp/util/manage.py migrate /usr/lib/mcp/setup/setupWizzard
+  su postgres -c "echo \"CREATE ROLE mcp WITH PASSWORD 'mcp' NOSUPERUSER NOCREATEDB NOCREATEROLE LOGIN;\" | psql" su postgres -c "createdb -O mcp mcp" /usr/lib/mcp/util/manage.py migrate /usr/lib/mcp/setup/setupWizard

 you will want to setup the starting resources, first add a site, the site name (test1), should match the site id in contractor you want to use::